-Assignment of contract decisions when there is a purchase and sale agreement involving a company that has existing government contracts should be met with caution.
+Assignment of contract decisions when there are a purchase and sale agreement involving a company that has existing government contracts should be met with caution.

-Although FAR 42.12 allows the buying and selling parties to execute a novation agreement due to an asset purchase or stock sale, companies should still assess legal issues related to violation of SBA small business size standards.
+When novating a government contract, although the FAR 42.1204 assignment or novation clause allows the buying and selling parties to execute an assignment and novation agreement due to an asset purchase or stock sale, companies should still assess legal issues related to violation of SBA small business size standards.

 41 USC 6305 – Prohibition on transfer of contract and certain allowable assignments

-No Guaranteed Approval of Novation Agreement FAR 42.1204
+No Guaranteed Approval of an Assignment or Novation Agreement Under FAR 42.1204 Novation Clause

-When buyers and sellers of a business that have government contracts, the purchase and sale agreement suggests that the contracts would be transferred to the buy either through a business asset purchase agreement sale or stock sale.
+Under the federal contract novation clause, when there are business sales that involve government contracts, the purchase and sale agreement suggests that the contracts would be transferred to the buyer either through a business asset purchase agreement sale or stock sale.

-- The contracting officer is not forced to approve the novation agreement.
+- The contracting officer is not forced to approve the assignment or novation agreement.

 - If the government declines to novate a contract, the original contractor is still responsible for performance.
-FAR 42.1204 (c).
+FAR 42.1204 (c) novation clause.

 - If the assignment of contract is not recognized by the contracting officer, and the original contractor does not perform, the original contractor can be terminated for default.